A Product Model for Generalizing Poincar\'e-Type K\"ahler Metrics: Construction of the Metric

 \begin{definition} Given $V \in \mathfrak{h}$, the gnarl associated to $V$ is the function given by $\Psi_V = (\tau \times \nu)^*\psi_{tV}$.
 For a given Kähler metric $\varpi$ on $\N$, we set $\varpi_V = \varpi + dd^c\Psi_V$. \end{definition}

 Recalling that the product metric on $\N$ is given by $\omega = dd^c\tau + \nu^*\sigma$, where we now suppress the pullback by $\nu$ unless necessary to include it, in line with Definition 2.1 we set $\omega_V = \omega + dd^c\Psi_V$.
 This is a well-defined real $(1,1)$-form on $\N$, but the first task will be to show that it can actually be considered a metric, i.e. that it is a positive form.
 This may in fact not be true for very large choices of vector field $V$, but the following argument will make clear that so long as $V$ is small enough with respect to the starting data, then $\omega_V$ is a genuine Kähler metric.
 As we are interested eventually in a perturbation problem, only a small neighborhood of $0$ in $\mathfrak{h}$ will be of great concern, so this will be sufficient for the proof of Theorem 1.1.
+What is more, that $\sigma$ is cscK is not relevant to this positivity.